The Celebrity Personal Assistant Network

 1. Firstly, it looks a little strange to have such a long compound adjective: ultra-high-net-worth family.

-2. There is a semantic and grammatical debate as to whether or not the "ultra-high" becomes the adjective and the rest
+2. There is a semantic and grammatical debate as to whether or not the "ultra-high" becomes the adjective and the rest is a noun.
+I looked into this a bit, and high-profile financial institutions that handle wealth management for HNWIs do NOT use all of the hyphens, so I'm not going to either.

 In closing, I want to say that people who are billionaires (and people who work for billionaires) often don't use the word "billionaire."
-For the most part, I have seen financial advisors and people in Family Offices use the abbreviations that we outlined here.
+For the most part, I have seen financial services advisors and people in Family Offices use the abbreviations that we outlined here.

 Contact Us